Karan1223/Deep-Learning-Project/README.md

 ## Description of the ML model and its architecture:
 The initial model was implemented using an RNN architecture in PyTorch.
 It took the 'rate' and 'ems' columns as input features and predicted the 'pkh' column as the output.
 The model was composed of a single RNN layer followed by a linear (fully connected) layer.
 It was trained using the Mean Squared Error (MSE) loss function and the Adam optimizer.
 The hidden size of the RNN was set to 64 units.

-## Report results on both training and test (losses and accuracies), and training/test graphs:
+## Report results on both training and test (losses and accuracies), and training/test graphs.
 The initial model was trained for 1000 epochs using the training dataset.
 The training loss decreased over epochs, indicating the model's learning.
-The test loss, calculated on the separate test dataset, was recorded as** 0.0502.** The accuracy metric may not be directly applicable in this regression task, so we primarily focused on loss evaluation.
+The test loss, calculated on the separate test dataset, was recorded as ** 0.0502.** The accuracy metric may not be directly applicable in this regression task, so we primarily focused on loss evaluation.

 ## Implement an improvement of the prediction outcomes based on modifications to the model’s architecture.
-Describe the modifications and report the new outcomes as stated in sections (2), (3):

 In the second notebook, we introduced modifications to the RNN architecture to potentially improve predictive performance.
 We increased the hidden size of the RNN to 128 units, aiming to capture more complex patterns in the data.
 This modification was intended to enhance the model's representational capacity and potentially lead to better predictions.
 After training the modified model, we observed that the training loss continued to decrease, indicating that the model was able to learn even with the increased complexity.
 However, it's crucial to note that model performance should not be solely judged based on training loss.
 The test loss was recorded as **0.0402,** where isn't much difference but it still allows us to compare the performance of the modified model to the initial model.